zhgarfield/raw2refined/session_docs/SCALES_RtR_Pt1.md

 ### Script file

+Go to the [GitHub repository](https://github.com/zhgarfield/raw2refined) for the workshop (search "zhgarfield" "raw2refined").
+Click on "scripts".
+Right click on "r2r_session1_student_script.R" and save scrit file.

+Pro tip: Or you can clone the repository in R Studio ?!?

 <div class="figure" style="text-align: center">
 <img src="https://raw.githubusercontent.com/zhgarfield/raw2refined/refs/heads/main/images/r2r_script_location.png" alt="Location of script file for this session" width="100%" />
 <p class="caption">Location of script file for this session</p>
 </div>
 <br>

 ### Other resources